 51 The CBPP is a methodological approach that brings together communities, partners and local governments to identify problems and adapt program responses to local requirements.
 This planning tool analyses livelihoods, vulnerability profiles, land and landscape use, exposure to specific shocks as well as gender inequality.
 CBPP brings inclusivity of different groups in the decision-making of activities (including men, women, youth, indigenous and any specific vulnerable groups).
-CBPP is considered a critical means to encourage local ownership and sustainability, and is also cost-effective in helping to identify and commit local effort implement community-based community resources. time and to these activities. https://documents.wfp.org/stellent/groups/public/documents/communications/wfp264473.pdf and local governments to identify problems and adapt programmes and activities to local requirements.
+CBPP is considered a critical means to encourage local ownership and sustainability, and is also cost-effective in helping to identify and commit local effort implement community-based community resources. time and to these activities. https://documents.wfp.org/stellent/groups/public/documents/communications/wfp264473.pdf together with other planning tools that operate in the watershed will be used to work with communities to develop community-based adaptation plans (CBAPs) that will address their needs and demands for building their adaptive capacities.
+These CBAPs will offer an approach that brings together communities, partners and local governments to identify problems and adapt programmes and activities to local requirements.

 The CBAP will borrow from WFP's CBPP methodology as a participatory planning tool that analyses livelihoods, vulnerability profiles, land and landscape use, exposure to specific shocks as well as gender inequality.
+Cost effectiveness criteria will also be taken into account when defining the adaptation options.
 With CBPPs having been carried out already with many local governments with El Salvador and Honduras, in the case of the Goascoran watershed will be enhanced to become a CBAP that ensures a thorough climate change adaptation lens and that captures adaptation gaps and strategies specific to this context.
 Measures identified will take into account the recommendations of the gender strategy, and will be tailored to the specific needs of different and potentially highly vulnerable groups, such as women, indigenous populations, youth and elders52.
-It will also take into consideration land tenure issues that affect people's decisions and investments, alongside factors of governance and integrated structures for managing micro-basins within the Goascoran watershed.
+It will also take into consideration land tenure issues that affect people's decisions and investments, alongside factors of governance and integrated structures for managing microbasins within the Goascoran watershed.

 These planning exercises will also serve as an important reference check and planning guide for this project.
 CBAPs will allow the project to capture existing adaptation practices that can be promoted via the Handbook and knowledge sharing mechanisms under output 1.1.1, but likewise will be self-serving by building upon these same mechanisms to offer practical and technological adaptation options during these community planning exercises.
-Similarly, the CBAPs will allow for the promotion of other activities under components 1 and 2.
+Similarly the CBAPs will allow for the promotion of other activities under components 1 and 2.